ChickenProp/chickenprop.github.com/drafts/taxonomy-of-logic-puzzles.md

 [^0]: Though I'm not sure what the difference is.
 [^1]: Brute force seems like it could fit as either verify or deep, or just as a separate category.
+[^2]: For current purposes, not all progress takes you in the right direction.